improv-wifi/website/src/serial_documentation.md

 #### RPC Command: Request current state

-Sends a request for the device to send the current state of imperial to the client.
+Sends a request for the device to send the current state of improv to the client.

 Command ID: `0x02`